Research-as-a-Code/Research_as_a_Code/memories/UDR_DEBUGGING_SESSION.md

 The AI-Q agent has two research modes:
 1. **Simple RAG**: Standard search-and-synthesize for straightforward queries
-2. **Dynamic Strategy (UDF)**: Compiles natural language research plans into executable Python code for complex multi-step research
+2. **Dynamic Strategy (UDR)**: Compiles natural language research plans into executable Python code for complex multi-step research

-The UDF feature is based on NVIDIA's Universal Deep Research prototype and allows the agent to dynamically generate and execute custom research workflows.
+The UDR feature is based on NVIDIA's Universal Deep Research prototype and allows the agent to dynamically generate and execute custom research workflows.

 ---